matthewrfellows/Misc/neuraltuningdemo/README.md

 # neuraltuningdemo

-Clojure code for demoing very basic neural tuning in the context multi-sensory fusion.
+Clojure code for demoing very basic neural tuning in the context of multi-sensory fusion.

 ## Usage